Parish Council and District Council Elections

 Election Results

-Results for the elections to North Norfolk District Council wards will be declared overnight at the election count on Thursday 4 May, into Friday 5 May.
+Results for the elections to North Norfolk District Council wards will be declared overnight at the election count.

 The election results will be announced on;